 Wider top-of-funnel.
 A free trial or freemium model opens up your funnel to people earlier in the customer journey.
 This is powerful because, instead of prospects filling out your competitor’s demo requests, they’re evaluating your product.

 Rapid global scale.
-While your competitors are busy hiring new sales reps for each region under the sun, you can focus on improving your onboarding to service more customers around the world in a fraction of the time.
+While your competitors are busy hiring new sales reps for each region under the sun, you can focus on improving your onboarding process to service more customers around the world in a fraction of the time.

-2. Significantly lower Customer Acquisition Costs
+2. Significantly Lower Customer Acquisition Costs

 Free software also builds a moat around your business in three powerful ways:

 Faster sales cycles: By having your prospects onboard themselves, you can significantly reduce your prospect’s time-to-value and sales cycle.
 Once people experience the value of your product, the next logical thing to do is upgrade.
 The quicker your users can accomplish a key outcome in your product, the quicker you can convert your free users into paying customers.
 The conversion rate is important to your growth strategy.